The Pandora Papers

 Acquiring American real estate, along with purchase of art and antiquities, are the preferred destinations for much of this international cash.
 Baker McKenzie, the largest law firm in the U.S., has been instrumental in creating vehicles (shell companies and trusts) to move this money.

 Reverberations of the Pandora Papers and the Panama Papers will continue to be felt in legislation and government enforcement for years to come.
-The widening of FinCEN regulations (discussed below) is a direct result of this investigative journalism.
+The Corporate Transparency Act and FinCEN regulations are a direct result of this investigative journalism.

 White House Strategy on Countering Corruption

-In parallel with the proposed FinCEN regulations, the Biden White House issued a “United States Strategy on Countering Corruption” (https://www.whitehouse.gov/wp-content/uploads/ 2021/12/United-States-Strategy-on-Countering-Corruption.pdf) which provides for a whole-of-government approach to opposing corruption both within the U.S. and abroad.
+In 2021, the Biden White House issued a “United States Strategy on Countering Corruption” (https://www.whitehouse.gov/wp-content/uploads/2021/12/United-States-Strategy-on-Countering-Corruption.pdf) which provides for a whole-of-government approach to opposing corruption both within the U.S. and abroad.
 Along with FinCEN in the Treasury Department, other anti-corruption task forces are established within the State Department, USAID, and the Commerce Department.
-The theme remains one of urgent national security.
+The theme is one of urgent national security.
 As the document states, “The U.S Government will continue to study the weaponization of corruption to understand its use and impacts on the United States, other democracies, and countries around the world, as well as how to thwart and build resilience against this evolving threat.”
 The Strategy also declares that the government will enhance enforcement of a related statute, the Foreign Corrupt Practices Act.

 A title company involved in a covered transaction must complete and submit a currency transaction report (CTR) on IRS/FinCEN form 401 along with IRS/FinCEN form 8300 if applicable (“Report of Cash Payments Over $10,000 Received in a Trade or Business”).
 The CTR requires disclosure of the identity of the purchaser and any beneficial owner controlling 25% or more of the entity involved.
 The title company must also obtain valid government-issued identification from the parties.
 Not surprisingly, about a third of transactions targeted by GTOs involve persons or entities that were previously the subject of suspicious activity reports.